How To Look At A House

 Rising damp has been recognized by builders in Europe for literally hundreds of years, and the standard remedy has long been a non-porous barrier Damp Proof Course (abbreviated to DPC) laid into the base of the wall.
 According to the British textbook Understanding Housing Defects, “The Public Health Act of 1875 made DPCs compulsory for new houses.
 A variety of DPCs were installed, including lead-cored felt, bituminous felt, two courses of dense (engineering) bricks, or stones laid in cement mortar to break joints."

-Also, see our other posts How do I recognize serious structural problems in a house? and What are the places to look for structural cracks in a house?
+Also, see our other posts How do I recognize serious structural problems in a house?
+And What causes brick stain or discoloration near the ground? and What are the places to look for structural cracks in a house?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •